 The killer whale is also commonly known as the Orca, a name taken from its binomial name of Orcinus orca.

-Killer whales are the largest members of the dolphin family, growing from 6 to 8 meters long and weights of up to 5.9 tons.
+Killer whales are the largest dolphin family members, growing from 6 to 8 meters long and weighing up to 5.9 tons.
 Females are smaller than males.

 Killer whales are one of the fastest marine mammals due to their size and incredible strength, reaching speeds up to 56 km/h.
 They have a black upper side and a white underside.